Manufacturing

 Aerospace & Defense

-Arizona’s soaring aerospace & defense industry is supported by its broad set of manufacturing suppliers.
-Arizona ranks fifth in the nation for aerospace and has the second-highest employment in guided missiles and space vehicle manufacturing.
-Raytheon Missile Systems, headquartered in Tucson, employs nearly 14,700 people.
-Honeywell Aerospace, the world’s largest manufacturer of aircraft engines and avionics, is headquartered in Phoenix.
-Boeing manufactures helicopters in Mesa and employs more than 4,300 people in the state.
-Arizona companies exported $3.8 billion worth of aerospace and defense products in 2021.
+Arizona’s soaring aerospace and defense industry is supported by its broad set of manufacturing.
+Arizona ranks fifth in the nation for employment in aerospace and defense manufacturing and is home to more than 230 A&D manufacturing establishments.
+Arizona is home to aerospace and defense industry giants.
+Raytheon Missile Systems, headquartered in Tucson, employs nearly 14,500 people.
+Honeywell Aerospace, the world’s largest manufacturer of aircraft engines and avionics, is headquartered in Phoenix and employs more than 6,800 in Arizona.
+Boeing manufactures helicopters in Mesa and employs more than 2,800 people in the state.
+Arizona companies exported $4.6 billion worth of aerospace and defense products in 2022.

 Bioscience

-Arizona saw a 49 percent increase in employment in bioscience manufacturing from 2017 to 2021, which is the fastest growth rate in the U.S. Bioscience manufacturing advances made in Arizona include new electromedical devices, implantable medical devices and pharmaceuticals.
+Arizona saw a 39 percent increase in employment in bioscience manufacturing from 2018 to 2022, which is the fourth-highest growth rate in the U.S. Bioscience manufacturing advances made in Arizona include new electromedical devices, implantable medical devices and pharmaceuticals.
 Medical device manufacturers in Arizona include Medtronic, W.L.
 Gore’s, Stryker, Accelerate Diagnostics, Dexcom and Celgene.

 Steering the Future of Transportation